“How long?” That’s the question David is wrestling with in Psalm 13.

 Consider and answer me, O LORD my God… (13:3)

-I may not know “how long,” but I can reflect on how often God has been faithful as my rock and refuge in the past.
+I may not know “how long,” but I can reflect on the innumerable past times God has been faithful as my rock and refuge.

 I have trusted in your steadfast love… (13:5)